ujw0l/webcam-gallery/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Take Images with Web Cam , apply effects and create gallery and embed in pos using Gutenberg block.
+Take Images with Web Cam , apply effects and create gallery and embed in post using Gutenberg block.

 == Description ==

-With this Gutenberg block you can apply differnt types of to images take pictures with web cab apply 3 differnt types of gallery and embed the gallery to the post and view images in overlay gallery viewer.
+With this Gutenberg block you can apply differnt types of effects to images take pictures with web cam apply 3 differnt types of gallery (all written by me) and embed the gallery to the post and view images in overlay gallery viewer.

 == Installation ==